 Bea Johnson is credited with beginning and popularising the mainstream zero waste lifestyle movement.
 The blogger, author, mother, and wife began to document her family's journey, debunking misconceptions and inspiring others.

 By pursuing a waste-free life, people can stop buying unnecessary items, own what they need and save money simultaneously through reduction and reuse.
 It is important to note that zero waste living isn't about perfection.
-It is about making better choices for the environment, the planet, and even for ourselves.
+It is about making better choices for the environment, the planet, and even ourselves.

-This practice also helps to protect marine life and our oceans.
 Sadly, a significant portion of our trash and plastic waste tends to end up in our oceans.
 Therefore, a zero-waste journey also entails choosing plastic-free, thereby avoiding things like plastic packaging.
+This practice also helps to protect marine life and our oceans.